Overview dashboard

 The line graph highlights how the conversion rate is attributed to Coveo-powered searches, product listings, and recommendations.

-How is the conversion rate calculated?
+How’s the conversion rate calculated?

 Average order value chart

-The Average Order Value chart displays the average revenue per transaction, within the chosen filters.
+The Average order value chart displays the average revenue per transaction, within the chosen filters.

 The line graph highlights how the average order value (AOV) is attributed to Coveo-powered searches, product listings, and recommendations.

-How is the AOV calculated?
+How’s the AOV calculated?

 The average order value (AOV) is calculated by dividing the sum of the total revenue by the total number of transactions.

-Clickthrough rate chart
+Average clickthrough rate chart

 The line graph highlights how the clickthrough rate is attributed to Coveo-powered searches, product listings, and recommendations.

-How is the clickthrough rate calculated?
+How’s the average clickthrough rate calculated?

 The clickthrough rate is calculated by taking the total number of search events that were followed by at least one click event (with a matching searchQueryUid value) divided by the total number of search events.